The Clueboard is one of the officially supported keyboards in QMK. If you want to customize the firmware for your Clueboard you should start there.

 You will also need a text editor that can save files as Plain Text.
 If you do not yet have one installed you should download and install TextMate.
 Use this program whenever you need to edit a source code file.

-Build Setup (Debian Linux)
+Environment Setup (Debian Linux)

 These instructions assume you are using Debian, or a Debian derivitive like Ubuntu.
 If you are using another distribution you will have to follow the QMK instructions.